 A simple and inexpensive way of buying stock for your child is through a custodial account with a company that offers a direct investment plan.
 Direct investment plans, sometimes referred to as direct stock plans, allow you to purchase stock directly from the company, bypassing an investments broker and saving the commission costs.
 These plans typically require a minimum initial investment and an application fee, but subsequent investments can be as little as $25 for some plans.
 This makes it more accessible for a child to make regular investments.

 Any stocks you buy for your child or transfer to your child are considered gifts.
-You can give up to $13,000 per year to any person, including your child, without triggering the federal gift tax as of 2012.
-You and your spouse can each give up to $13,000 to each child for a maximum tax-free transfer of up to $26,000 in assets, as of the 2012 tax year.
-These gifts are not considered income to your child, so she will not have to pay income taxes on the stock, but the value of the stock as of the day of transfer will become its basis for tax purpose.
+As of tax year 2019, each taxpayer can give up to $15,000 per year to any person, including your child, without triggering the federal gift tax.
+This means that you and your spouse can each give up to $15,000 to each child for a maximum tax-free transfer of up to $30,000 in assets per child.

 Any stock purchased for or transferred to your child's custodial account immediately and irrevocably becomes your child's property.
 Your child will be responsible for taxes on any dividends or capital gains produced by the securities in the account.
 Once your child reaches the age of majority for your state, typically either age 18 or 21, the custodial account will become a regular account.
 Your child will have full access to the account and be able to do whatever she wants with the securities in that account.